“The Tête à Tête” by William Hogarth

 The premise for this series follows the setting up of an arranged marriage, and the resulting consequences.
 The marriage is between the son of a bankrupt Earl to the daughter of a wealthy merchant.

-Unlike the husband, the wife seems happy and content, though tired, and the wet spot seen on the front of her dress is said to indicate that she has recently had sex, and not with her husband.
-The steward on the left has a disgusted look on his face and is carrying in his arms a ledger and what is interpreted as a stack of unpaid bills.
+Unlike the husband, the wife seems happy and content, though tired, and the wet spot seen on the front of her dress is said to suggest that she recently had sex, and not with her husband.
+The steward on the left has a disgusted look on his face and is carrying a leger in his arms with a stack of unpaid bills.

 This series is often seen as one of Hogarth’s best and it is likely his most famous set of paintings.
 There was a set of engravings made from each of these paintings, which Hogarth made prints from to sell to the public.
 It was instantly popular and rapidly increased his notoriety as an artist.